Effects of noise on performance of Bernstein-Vazirani algorithm: Impact of disorder on the success probability

 The maximum strength of this distribution is $\sigma^{max}_{CG}=1/\sqrt{3}$, i.e., when it mimics the uniform distribution over the entire range, [0,1].

-In Fig. \ref{fig:gaussian-fit}, we plot disorder averaged probabilities, $Q_G$ and $C_G$, as a function of the scaled disorder strength $\Bar{\sigma}_G$.
-One can observe from the figure that though for $n=1$ there exists a small finite range of $\Bar{\sigma}_G$ for which the classical algorithm provides same efficiency as of the BV algorithm, the quantum algorithm overpowers its classical counterpart, for entire disorder range, except $\Bar{\sigma}_U=1$, as soon as one moves to $n>1$.
-The classical algorithm's efficiency becomes equal to the order of $10^{-3}$ or less, even in absence of disorder, for $n>9$.
-The figure indicates that the quantum algorithm can perform efficiently even for lengthy bit strings compared to classical algorithm if the amount of disorder is considerably small.
+In Fig. \ref{fig:gaussian-fit}, we plot disorder-averaged probabilities, $Q_G$ and $C_G$, as a function of the scaled disorder strength $\Bar{\sigma}_G$.
+One can observe from the figure that though for $n=1$ there exists a small finite range of $\Bar{\sigma}_G$ for which the classical algorithm provides almost the same efficiency as the BV algorithm, the quantum algorithm overpowers its classical counterpart, for entire disorder range, except for very high $\Bar{\sigma}_G$, as soon as one moves to $n>1$.
+The classical algorithm's efficiency becomes equal to the order of $10^{-3}$ or less for the entire range of disorder strength, even in the absence of disorder, for $n>9$.
+The figure indicates that the quantum algorithm can perform in a more efficient way than the classical algorithm for moderate-sized bit strings if the amount of disorder is considerably small.
+Nevertheless, if the length of the string is increased further, keeping the disorder fixed the advantage of the quantum algorithm decreases, finally becoming equivalent to the classical algorithm for all disorder strength.
+More details about this can be found in Sec.~\ref{al}.
 The nature of the success probability of the BV algorithm has a concave to convex transition with respect to the strength, $\Bar{\sigma}_G$.
 The function, $Q_G$ can be fitted using a function of the following form:

-Values of the fitting parameters, $a_G$, $b_G$, $c_G$, and $d_G$ depends on the length of the bit string and are provided in the Appendix B.
+Values of the fitting parameters, $a_G$, $b_G$, $c_G$, and $e_G$ depends on the length of the bit string and are provided in the Appendix B.